Handling SQL Nulls with Two-Valued Logic: Abstract

 \section{Abstract}

-The design of SQL is based on a three-valued logic (3VL), rather than the familiar Boolean logic.
-3VL adds a truth value \textit{unknown} to \textit{true} and \textit{false} to handle nulls.
-Viewed as indispensable for SQL expressiveness, it is at the same time much criticized for unintuitive behavior of queries and being a source of programmer mistakes.
+The design of SQL is based on a three-valued logic (3VL), rather than the familiar two-valued Boolean logic (2VL).
+In addition to \textit{true} and \textit{false}, 3VL adds \textit{unknown} to handle nulls.
+Viewed as indispensable for SQL expressiveness, it is often criticized for unintuitive behavior of queries and for being a source of programmer mistakes.

-We show that, contrary to the widely held view, SQL could have been designed based on the standard Boolean logic, without any loss of expressiveness and without giving up nulls.
-The approach itself follows SQL’s evaluation which only retains tuples for which conditions in WHERE evaluate to true.
-We show that conflating unknown with false leads to an equally expressive version of SQL that does not use the third truth value.
-Queries written under the two-valued semantics can be efficiently translated into the standard SQL and thus executed on any existing RDBMS.
-These results cover the core of the SQL 1999 Standard: SELECT-FROM-WHERE-GROUP BY-HAVING queries extended with subqueries and IN/EXISTS/ANY/ALL conditions, and recursive queries.
+We show that, contrary to the widely held view, SQL could have been designed based on 2VL, without any loss of expressiveness.
+Similarly to SQL's WHERE clause, which only keeps true tuples, we conflate false and unknown for conditions involving nulls to obtain an equally expressive 2VL-based version of SQL.
+This applies to the core of the 1999 SQL Standard.

-We also investigate new optimization rules enabled by the two-valued SQL, and show that for many queries, including most of those found in benchmarks such as TPC-H and TPC-DS, there is no difference between three- and two-valued versions.